 As a full-time parent, it may be worth your time to consider how long a rabbit typically lives.
 Depending on the current age of your child and the age of the potentially adopted pet, it could be worth thinking about how much of a commitment you’re making.

 It’s very possible that your children will grow up with this pet for most of their childhood, so it may be better to find a window that they can grow up with the animal for the most time possible.

 Typically speaking, a domesticated rabbit can live anywhere from 8-12 years.
 There may be other factors that could increase or decrease this figure, with certain breeds of rabbits also differing.

-You May Need To Find Time To Clean The Hut
+You May Need To Find Time To Clean Their Living Space

-You may need to clean a rabbit cage daily, completing such tasks as removing uneaten food that could go rotten, and washing out any food bowls or water bottles ready to be refilled once again.
+You may need to clean a rabbit living space daily, completing such tasks as removing uneaten food that could go rotten, and washing out any food bowls or water bottles ready to be refilled once again.

 There may also be other bits that need cleaning up, such as water spills or urine clumps outside of their typical litter area.
 For indoor litter boxes, you may need to scoop out the excess regularly and refill it.

 Remember the more space, rabbits have to live in and play, the better.
 Read more about housing your bunnies here: https://rabbitwelfare.co.uk/rabbit-care-advice/rabbit-housing/convert-a-garden-shed/